cscherrer/InformativePrior/blog/2021/01-25-symbolic-simplification.md

 ## Related Research

-The most similar work I'm aware of is [Hakaru](https://hakaru-dev.github.io/), a Haskell-based probabilistic programming language.
+The most similar work to this is [Hakaru](https://hakaru-dev.github.io/), a Haskell-based probabilistic programming language.
 Hakaru is excellent work, but for our purposes we find the advantages of the Julia language and ecosystem too great to step away from.

 ## Final Thoughts